 This module explores educational psychology and teaching-learning theories in context of educating the Christian faith communities.
 The strengths and weaknesses of a wide range of contemporary teaching-learning strategies are discussed.
 Topics include relational dynamics in the teaching-learning process, teaching methodologies, communicative tools, and collaboration for empowerment.

 – Curriculum Design and Development (3 credits)

 This module highlights the essence of what it means to be a community of God’s people; and discusses the trends, principles, and procedures of an effective curriculum to educate God’s people in the faith.
 The discussions cover the biblical, historical, and social traditions that influence the believers’ expressions of faith in worship and congregational life.

 There are two “interest-specific” modules to provide the students with space to study the areas of interest either class-based, as guided study, or credit transfer.
 The AGST Alliance criteria apply, and modules that are cross-credited must have proof of a transcript.

 Research Method (3 credits)

 This module sets the direction for the research dissertation.
-All EdD and C&FD majors will enrol in the same module.
-The learning process will either be conducted online or class-based leading to the annual colloquium.
-The students attend the colloquium as observers.
-For a passing grade, the student must show evidences of understanding the research process and its expectations, and produce an acceptable FOI.
+The learning process will either be conducted online, class-based, or a hybrid of learning methods.
+C&FD students will focus on an area in child and family development and education.
+For a passing grade, the student must show evidences of understanding the research process and its expectations, and produce an acceptable Focus of Interest (FOI).

 Critical Engagement Project (3 credits)